-No matter which industry you’re in, social media is great for your branding efforts, as well as interacting with your prospects and customers.
+No matter which industry you’re in, social media is great for your branding efforts, as well as for interacting with your prospects and customers.
 In part one of this blog post (if you haven’t read part one – click here) we went over a few tips you should be taking advantage of when it comes to Facebook and Twitter.
-This blog post will go over LinkedIn, Google+ and YouTube.
+This blog post will go over LinkedIn, Google+, and YouTube.

 • Share Content – Sharing content, specifically your own, is an effective way to show that you are the expert.
-Also, much like other social media, sharing content allows your team members to share it as well – essentially doubling or tripling the amount of impressions received.
+Also, much like other social media, sharing content allows your team members to share it as well – essentially doubling or tripling the number of impressions received.

 • Leverage the power of groups – LinkedIn Groups are an easy way to expand your knowledge of topics, as well as share your own experiences.
-Groups can vary from hobbies and businesses, to Universities and Colleges.
+Groups can vary from hobbies and businesses to Universities and Colleges.
 Join as many as you like; if you created one, invite people to join it.
 This gives you an additional opportunity to share content with your followers.

 • Drive people to your website – The main goal of your social media is to drive traffic to your website and increase conversion rates.
 So whether it’s through the video’s description or within your content, you always want to make sure you’re directing your prospects back to your website.